Nieves Gonzalez-Montejano – Spanish

 Ben Kelts joined WHMS in 2013 as our Physical Education teacher and Athletic Director.
 Ben taught for five years at Riverdale Country School in NYC for children in Pre K-grade 6.
 He also taught middle school and high school students for the past eight years at the Opportunity Charter School in NYC.
 He has coached lacrosse, basketball, gymnastics and soccer, and has taught sailing and boating, high ropes, First Aid and CPR as well as math.
 Ben has a bachelor’s in Physical Education and a master’s degree in Special Education from Manhattan College, as well as graduate level coursework in Physical Education from Canisius College and a master’s in Education/Curriculum and Instruction from University of Phoenix.

-Susie Gordon is our new music teacher.
-She is a veteran music teacher and most recently taught in Rabat, Morocco.
+Susie Gordon is a veteran music teacher and most recently taught in Rabat, Morocco.
 Susan has taught around the world, including Islamabad, Pakistan, Quito, Ecuador, Kampala, Uganda, Cairo, Egypt, as well as in Keene Valley and Greenwich, New York.
 She has a bachelor's degree from Skidmore in Music and Theater Education, and a master's degree from Lesley University in Creative Arts in Learning.
 Additionally, Susan has graduate credit in movement education from the Hartt School of Music in Hartford, and Improvisation coursework from SUNY Fredonia and the Omega Institute in Rhinebeck.
+Susie will be teaching Primary and Lower El students.

 Toni Roland - Math Support Specialist